Jeff-Zilence/VIGOR/README.md

 ```

 ## Dataset
 Please follow the [guideline](./data/DATASET.md) to download and prepare the dataset.
+For the resolution [issue](https://github.com/Jeff-Zilence/VIGOR/issues/2), authors of [SliceMatch](https://github.com/tudelft-iv/SliceMatch) has measured the resolution of all cities and revised the label.
+If you want to use this label, you may find it at their github [repo](https://github.com/tudelft-iv/SliceMatch).
 <img width=781 height=300 src="data/collection.jpg"/>

 ## Requirement